How to Calculate Sales Per Man Hour (SPMH)

 How to Calculate Sales Per Man Hour, info shared by top restaurant accounting software, SynergySuite

 What is sales per man hour?
 Sales per man hour (or SPMH or sales per labor hour) is a useful data point that can tell a manager how productive employees are during a given shift.
-SPMH is most simply determined by dividing the amount of gross sales in a set time period by the number of employees working during that same time period.
+Sales per labor hour is most simply determined by dividing the amount of gross sales in a set time period by the number of employees working during that same time period.
 If you made $500 in one hour and had five employees working, the sales per man hour (SPMH) is $100.
-Depending on how you track sales, you may be able to dig down deeper into the data to determine how much each individual employee was responsible for bringing in during a given period of time.
+Depending on how you track sales, you may be able to dig down deeper into the data to determine how much each individual employee was responsible for bringing in during a given time frame.

 · Compare employee productivity across different shifts to make scheduling adjustments and keep costs down.